You’ll never forget your first platypus encounter. It’s a magical moment when this strange and adorable creature emerges from ripples in the water.

 Different groups of First Nations peoples have named the platypus Mallangong, Tambreet, Gaya-dari, Boonaburra and Lar-re-lar.

-But platypus numbers are in decline, and this unique creature is now at risk of localised extinction in parts of it's range.
+But platypus numbers are in decline, and this unique creature is now at risk of localised extinction in parts of its range.

 Land clearing, dams and drought destroy important platypus habitat, leaving them with nowhere to go.
 Extreme events like bushfire can put pressure on populations too.